Sublime-Instincts/BetterTwig/README.md

 There is always scope for improvements so please do report any bug(s) that you encounter or request for feature(s) that this package should support.

 Please follow the issue & feature request templates that have been setup while reporting any bug(s) or requesting for feature(s) (So as to stay as organised as possible).

+Use the [Twig playground](https://twigfiddle.com/) if you want to share a particular snippet of template while creating a specific issue.

 ## License
 The MIT License (MIT)